pjbriggs/ansible-palfinder-galaxy/README.rst

  - The playbook specifies Python 2.7.10 as there is a problem with 2.7.11 when used with Galaxy 15.10.

+ - Python is installed under ``/usr/local`` by default, this can be changed via the ``python_install_dir`` parameter.
+This Python installation is used by other system software (e.g. supervisord).

+   By default this is also the Python installation used by Galaxy, however it is possible to specify a separate Python installation for Galaxy via the ``galaxy_python_dir`` parameter (for example if this needs to be accessible from other systems such as a compute cluster).

  - The galaxy database user password is the same as the user name.